← Back to blog

 The same principle applies to API docs.
 The API provider spent time writing the schema.
 Reading it isn't extra work.
 Skipping it isn't speed.
 It's a tax I pay later.

-Hypothesis-first isn't a mindset.
-It's a procedure.
-When the operator who built the system points at the likely cause, that's not a hypothesis to dedup against parallel theories.
-That's the answer most of the time.
+Hypothesis-first is not a mindset.
+It is a step list.
+When the person who built the thing points at the cause, that is not just one guess to weigh against others.
+Most of the time, that is the answer.
 Try it first.
-Broaden only if it fails.
+Look wider only if it fails.

 ← Back to blog